 A version of it also ran in the Sacramento News & Review, Santa Cruz Weekly, North Bay Bohemian, and the SF Public Press.
 Analysis from California Watch, The Aggie, Huffington Post, KCSB Radio, SFBG, The Daily Nexus and more.
+The story has been nominated for a Project Censored Award and has won the SPJ Northern California Chapter's James Madison Freedom of Information Award for Journalism.
+It was also a finalist for an Investigative Reporters and Editors award.
 The Regency -University of California - UC.

 Join our email list: Stay up to date with the latest headlines via email.
 This story was originally published here in the East Bay Express.

 Cleveland passes resolution against antibiotic misuse on factory farms. more wins » Food & Water Watch Quick Overview ▼ Stay Informed Sign up for email to learn how you can protect food and water in your community.
+Connect with us TwitterFacebookRSSInstagramYouTube Food & Water Watch does an excellent job of keeping tabs on the food safety issues I care about.
 Scribd: Public Research Private Gain.
 INHolland bestuurders graaien 9 ton bijelkaar.
 James Boswell opgesplitst.
 Land-grant university.
 A land-grant university (also called land-grant college or land-grant institution) is an institution of higher education in the United States designated by a state to receive the benefits of the Morrill Acts of 1862 and 1890.